mikemerin/mikemerin.github.com/_posts/2017-08-25-Python-through-Ruby.md

 While in this case our Python script looks a bit cleaner, this is by no means the cleanest way to do this type of operation.
 There are quite a few ways to shorten this, including a trick using `.reduce` (also known as `.inject` in Ruby only), but I'll cover that later on.

-# WORK IN PROGRESS BELOW
+# WORK IN PROGRESS BELOW.
+WORKING OVER THE NEXT FEW DAYS
 ---